teachfloor/docs/extension-apps/03-app-manifest.md

 Once a version is published, it becomes locked and cannot be modified.
 To release updates, increment the version number and upload again.

-See [Deployment Guide](./09-deployment.md#version-management) for complete information on version states, semantic versioning, and deployment process.
+<scalar-callout type="info">See [Deployment Guide](./09-deployment.md#version-management) for complete information on version states, semantic versioning, and deployment process.</scalar-callout>

 ### Multi-Environment Manifests